Inist-CNRS/ezs/packages/basics/README.md

 ## BUFObject

-from {Mixed} produce Buffer with any input.
+from `Mixed` produce Buffer with any input.
 For example, it's useful to send string to browser.

 **Parameters**